 IEEE 802

-For over 40 years, IEEE 802 working groups have paved the way for technological connectivity in how people live, work, and communicate.
+For almost half a century, IEEE 802 working groups have paved the way for technological connectivity in how people live, work, and communicate, and in 2023, the 802.3 series of standards celebrate a significant anniversary.

-Recognizing this milestone and the vast accomplishments of these innovations, we invite people from around the world to join us in advancing networking technologies for the benefit of humanity.
+Interested in joining any of the 802 working groups?
+We invite people from around the world to join any of the 802 working groups in advancing networking technologies for the benefit of humanity.

 What is IEEE 802?